How to move a piano

 1. Measure your spaces

-2. Gather your equipment (including helpers)
+2. Gather your equipment and helpers

 3. Prepare the piano

-[A] piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap.”
+... a piano's legs are vulnerable to breakage, and if you lift a piano by its legs, the weight balance can shift, causing them to snap.”

 — Kate Hart, relocations manager, Fantastic Removals

-If your skid doesn’t have sufficient padding, fold a furniture pad and place it underneath for added cushioning.
+If your skid board doesn’t have sufficient padding, fold a furniture pad and place it underneath for added cushioning.
 Once it’s securely on the skid, wrap the piano in moving blankets, securing it with straps, bungee cords or tape.
 Never put tape directly on the piano, only on your packing material.
-Lastly, use two or three straps to secure the piano to the board using the existing slots.
+Lastly, use two or three straps to secure the piano to the board, using the existing slots.

 4. Clear the pathway